Geodan/pg2b3dm/getting_started.md

 The b3dm tiles can be visualized by adding Three.JS and glTF functionality to the MapBox GL JS viewer.
 See https://github.com/Geodan/mapbox-3dtiles for more information about this topic.

-Put sample html page [a relative link](sample_data/index_mapbox.html) on a webserver, and copy https://github.com/Geodan/mapbox-3dtiles/blob/master/Mapbox3DTiles.js to this folder.
+Put sample html page [index_mapbox.html](sample_data/index_mapbox.html) on a webserver, and copy https://github.com/Geodan/mapbox-3dtiles/blob/master/Mapbox3DTiles.js to this folder.

 Final result in MapBox GL JS: